-Discussion & Communication Questions and Suggested Answers
+Discussion and Communication Questions and Suggested Answers

 1. How can managers be encouraged to develop global thinking?
-How can managers dispel stereotypes about other cultures?

-All managers can enhance their perspectives by participating in cross-cultural sensitivity workshops or training offered by organizations which will help their employees recognize and appreciate cultural differences.
+All managers can enhance their perspectives by participating in cross-cultural sensitivity workshops or training offered by organizations that will help their employees recognize and appreciate cultural differences.
 Another way is to use cross-cultural task forces or teams.
-Because cultural differences are constantly in flux, it is important for managers to foster upto-date knowledge of relevant cultural trends.
+Because cultural differences are constantly in flux, it is important for managers to foster up-to-date knowledge of relevant cultural trends.
 Students have opportunities to meet and learn about other cultures on campus by attending the festivals and celebrations that are typically held each academic year for student groups.